 On most bank holidays, you won’t even notice that payment processing has stalled.
 However, if you’re on a short payment deadline or you need funds urgently, holidays can prevent you from doing what you need to do.
 As a result, it’s helpful to get things set up in advance of holidays and holiday weekends.

+Deposits aren't added to your account on bank holidays.
+If you need cash for holiday travel or other needs, this can cause problems.
+The good news is that automatic electronic withdrawals from your account should also be suspended during the holiday.
 If you need to deposit a check, use your bank’s mobile app to deposit the check before the holiday (on Friday night, for example).
-Those apps often allow for later cut-off times—some banks post deposits that are made by 9 pm Eastern.
+Those apps often allow for later cut-off times—some banks post deposits that are made by 9:00 p.m.
+Eastern.

 When you deposit funds into your account with a check, the bank may put a hold on those funds for several business days, and you can’t spend that money until the hold clears.
 A holiday adds an extra business day to your wait time.
 Official checks and wire transfers clear more quickly.

 If you get paid by direct deposit from your employer, you may need to wait longer for your wages.
 Employers are allowed to schedule payments to go out before bank holidays, but they’re not required to do so.

 On the bright side, you’ll have more money available in your account for the holiday.
 However, this can potentially cause you to make late payments and face late fees or other penalties.

-Branches are often closed on holidays, but local banks may have holiday and weekend hours.
+However, local banks may have holiday and weekend hours.
 If you need to get a cashier’s check or take care of other tasks, it’s probably best to do so ahead of time.
 That said, sometimes branches are open on the Saturday of a holiday weekend, giving you a chance to sneak in and take care of business.
 If you need a money order, you can typically get those from retailers and convenience stores that are often open year-round.
 If your bank happens to be open on a holiday, that holiday still won’t count as a business day for clearing funds.

 Shops and other merchants should plan for banks to stay closed during holidays, especially if the holiday is particularly busy with customers who pay cash.
 Extra coins and currency may come in handy, but it can be risky to keep too much cash on hand.

 Utility payments, subscriptions, and other bills go unpaid during bank holidays.
 Fortunately, most providers allow payments to arrive on the next business day after the holiday.

 Using Your Accounts